maria-antoniak/stories-online-communities/README.md

 ## The Storytelling in Online Communities (SOC) Corpus

-We present the SOC Corpus, which includes 502 texts annotaed with story- and event-spans.
+We present the SOC Corpus, which includes 502 texts annotated with story- and event-spans.

 Our full codebook can be found at []().